Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Introduction

-We evaluate our P$^3$OVD on the popular object detection dataset COCO~\cite{lin2014microsoft} under the well-known zero-shot setting, and further validate its generalization capability on PASCAL VOC~\cite{everingham2010pascal}, Objects365~\cite{shao2019objects365} and LVIS~\cite{gupta2019lvis} benchmarks.
-Experiment results show that our P$^3$OVD achieves the state-of-the-art performance on detecting novel classes~(without annotations), e.g., 31.5\% mAP on the COCO dataset.
-Besides, P$^3$OVD also outperforms other open-vocabulary detection~(OVD) methods when directly adapting the model trained on COCO to perform open-vocabulary detection on the three other object detection datasets.
-To demonstrate the effectiveness of the two learnable prompt modules, further experiments are conducted to show that fine-tuned with these two modules, P$^3$OVD can generate a better dense score map (4.3\% mIoU higher) compared to directing using the pre-trained CLIP~\cite{radford2021learning} model.
+We evaluate our VTP-OVD on the popular object detection dataset COCO~\cite{lin2014microsoft} under the well-known zero-shot setting, and further validate its generalization capability on PASCAL VOC~\cite{everingham2010pascal}, Objects365~\cite{shao2019objects365} and LVIS~\cite{gupta2019lvis} benchmarks.
+Experiment results show that our VTP-OVD achieves the state-of-the-art performance on detecting novel classes~(without annotations), e.g., 31.5\% mAP on the COCO dataset.
+Besides, VTP-OVD also outperforms other open-vocabulary detection~(OVD) methods when directly adapting the model trained on COCO to perform open-vocabulary detection on the three other object detection datasets.
+To demonstrate the effectiveness of the two learnable prompt modules, further experiments are conducted to show that fine-tuned with these two modules, VTP-OVD can generate a better dense score map (4.3\% mIoU higher) compared to directing using the pre-trained CLIP~\cite{radford2021learning} model.